RainerEmrich/install-cloud-server/README.md

 ## Requirements

-The scripts collection is tested for an 1&amp;1 cloud server, ubuntu 16.04, 64-bit, standard installation.
+The scripts collection is tested for an 1&amp;1 cloud server, Ubuntu 16.04, 64-bit, standard installation and Debian 8, 64-bit, standard installation.

 1. For the scripts to work, you have to setup such a server as descripted in my blog at https://blog.emrich-ebersheim.de/2016/09/05/11-cloud-server-unter-ubuntu-16-04-1-lts-teil-1-server-erstellen/ (in german).
 For testing purposes a Cloud Server S incl. one public IP is sufficient.
 2. You have to point a DNS Entry for the host itself and a DNS Entry for the nexcloud instance to the public IP you've got.